Our website uses cookies for statistical purposes.

 The rights of the convicted individual as per the Criminal Law in Hong Kong

-• for juveniles, the procedure will take into account one’s age an promoting rehabilitation;
+• For juveniles, the procedure will take into account one’s age and promoting rehabilitation;

-• when convicted, the individual has the right to have his conviction or sentence reviewed by a higher tribunal;
+• When convicted, the individual has the right to have their conviction or sentence reviewed by a higher tribunal;

-• when an individual has been subject to a miscarriage of justice and wrongfully accused, he has the right to be compensated according to law (unless the undisclosed fact that has led to his pardoning is wholly or partly attributable to him);
+• When an individual has been subject to a miscarriage of justice and wrongfully accused, he has the right to be compensated according to law (unless the undisclosed fact that has led to his pardon is wholly or partly attributable to him);

 The aforementioned presumption of innocence is a key factor in the Hong Kong criminal justice system.
-When or if guilt is not proves, then the accused must be acquitted.
+When or if guilt is not proven, then the accused must be acquitted.

 Another governing rule for criminal proceedings is that the prosecution has the burden of proof: showing beyond reasonable doubt that the accused is at fault.
 When the prosecution fails to do, so, then the matter is considered not proven and the accused can be acquitted.
 The prosecution retains the burden of proof throughout the entire trial – the accused is convicted only if the judge/jury is satisfied that the prosecution has proved all the elements of the offence.